JDoherty95/Capstone-Project/README.md

 # Capstone-Project
-In this Repo I will store all Project Files and Resources
+In this Repo we focused our capstone project on building an accessible cryto currency forecaster.

 ![Screen Shot 2022-02-16 at 4 58 29 PM](https://user-images.githubusercontent.com/33114169/154364417-f02fc1ad-19e0-4ba0-88bb-3d37dd73aea3.png)